michael-sumner/go-make-things/content/articles/2017-10-27-conditional-cost-of-living-discounts-with-javascript-and-some-api-magic.md

 - JavaScript
 - WordPress
 date: '2017-10-27'
+permalink: /conditional-cost-of-living-discounts-with-javascript-and-some-api-magic/
 title: Conditional cost of living discounts with JavaScript and some API magic
+url: /2017/10/27/conditional-cost-of-living-discounts-with-javascript-and-some-api-magic
 ---

 <img src="https://gomakethings.com/wp-content/uploads/2017/10/col-discounts.jpg" alt="" width="1440" height="358" class="aligncenter size-full wp-image-17301" />

-Yesterday, I added an automatic cost of living discount feature to my site for [Vanilla JS Pocket Guides](/guides/).
+Yesterday, I added an automatic cost of living discount feature to my site for [Vanilla JS Pocket Guides](https://gomakethings.com/guides/).

 If you visit the site from a country where the salary, cost of living, and exchange range with the US make the pocket guides unfairly expensive or unaffordable, you're offered a custom discount code and amount that brings the price inline with what someone in the US would pay relative to what they make in a year.